Tony Marston's Blog About software development, PHP and OOP

 If you take a look at Figure 1 you will see that the GUI is handled in the Presentation layer, business rules are handled in the Business layer, and database access is handled in the Data Access layer.
 This conforms to Uncle Bob's description, so how can it possibly be wrong?

-In a later article called The Single Responsibility Principle Uncle Bob also wrote the following
+In a later article called The Single Responsibility Principle Uncle Bob tried to answer the following question:

 This is the reason we do not put SQL in JSPs.
 This is the reason we do not generate HTML in the modules that compute results.
 This is the reason that business rules should not know the database schema.
 This is the reason we separate concerns.